 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a hassle that could cause disruption to your daily life.
-They could cause smelly water damage, bad odours, and even health hazards.
-If they’re not treated promptly, blocked drains can cause grave problems to the plumbing system, which could lead to costly repair or even replacement.
+Blocked drains are an inconvenience which can cause a disruption in your daily life.
+They can result in water damage, bad smells, or even health hazards.
+If they’re not treated promptly blocked drains can lead to grave problems to the plumbing system, which could lead to costly repairs or replacements.

 Key Takeaways

-- The blockage of drains can affect your routine and cause the destruction of your home, bad smells, and even health risks.
+- Blockages to drains can cause disruption to your routine and can cause flooding, unpleasant smells, and even health risks.

-- Oil, grease and fat accumulation can build up on the pipes’ walls causing blockages.
-Avoid pouring grease down the drain or use hot water and soap for cleaning dishes.
+- Oil, grease and fat build-up can clog the pipes’ walls causing blockages.
+Avoid pouring grease down the drain or use soap and hot water for cleaning dishes.

-- Tree roots naturally extend themselves into the earth to seek nutrients, which could cause serious damage to pipes and even completely block them which can cause flooding.
-Ensure you maintain nearby trees around drainage systems by pruning them.
+- Tree roots naturally extend into the earth to seek nutrients, which could cause serious damages and blockages to pipes that can lead to flooding.
+Regularly keep trees in the vicinity of drainage systems by pruning them.

 - Hair

-In this article, we’ll look at five common reasons for blocked drains and what you can do to stop them from happening.
+In this article, we’ll review five common reasons for blocked drains and how you can keep them from happening.

-Grease, oil and fat might appear to be harmless substances to flush down the drain, but as time passes, they build up on the walls of the pipes, which causes a blockage.
-When this occurs, water is unable to flow freely through drainpipes.
-It is best to avoid throwing grease down the drain.
-Or utilize soap and hot water while cleaning dishes since it can help break down greasy substances.
+Oil, grease, and fat might appear to be harmless substances to flush down the drain, however, over time, they begin to accumulate on the walls of pipes, creating a blockage.
+As a result then water cannot move freely through the drainpipes.
+The solution is to stop pouring grease down the drain.
+Or use hot water and soap to wash your hands when cleaning dishes, as this helps break down grease-based substances.

-As time passes, tree roots naturally extend into the ground seeking nutrients.
-This results in them growing toward underground pipes.
-Once they are inside the pipes, trees roots can cause a lot of damage and can completely block them leading to flooding.
-It’s important therefore if you have trees in the vicinity that you regularly maintain their growth in the drainage system by trimming them regularly.
+Over time tree roots naturally extend themselves into the ground seeking nutrients.
+This implies that they expand towards underground pipes.
+Once inside these pipes tree roots could cause significant damage and can completely block them, causing flooding.
+It is therefore essential if you have trees nearby to regularly monitor the growth of your trees around drainage systems by trimming the trees regularly.

-It’s easy enough to believe that flushing non-biodegradable items like wet towels, sanitary wipes and so on. won’t cause any significant problems in the long run but when too many of these products are flushed in toilets, they’ll accumulate pushing others aside that block pipes.
-This can cause a bad smell to be released around bins and toilets!
-Always remember what should be flushed and which shouldn’t (i. e only toilet papers should be flushed away).
+It’s easy to assume that flushing non-biodegradable items like toilet paper, wet wipes and so on. aren’t likely to cause major issues in the long run However, when a lot of these items are put in the toilets, they’ll accumulate pushing others aside which can create unpleasant smells in the vicinity of toilets or bins!
+Always be aware of what should be flushed and what shouldn’t (i. that only toilet papers should be flushed).

 Additional Information